-Introduction to Loops in C
+Definition of Loops in C

-Different Types of Loops
+Types of Loops in C Programming

 1. While Loop

 In this, the condition is evaluated before processing the loop’s body.
 Only the loop’s body is executed if the condition is true.
 Then the control goes back to the beginning after completing the loop once.
 The statements in the loop will be executed again, and if the condition is true and checked, this process goes on until the condition becomes false.
 The control will go out of the loop if the condition is false.
 After completion of the loop, the control will go to the statement immediately after the loop, and the body can contain more than one statement.
-The curly braces are not that important if it has only one statement.
+The curly braces are not that important if they have only one statement.
 If the condition is not true in the while loop, then loop statements won’t get executed.

 Syntax: